#CaseForCultureDorset is an ongoing campaign to secure a stable and thriving future for culture in our county

 Jacky Thorne, Culture+ Tourism Lead, the Arts Development Company

-Case Two: Arts & Culture Raises the National Profile of the County
+Case Two: Arts and Culture Raises the National Profile of the County

 - The ‘Pages of the Sea’ website has been visited by people in over 176 countries.